agileobjects/agileobjects.github.io/_posts/2020-09-09-self-documenting-code-comments.md

     tabToShow.focus()
 ```

-...so we can remove them.
-They're noise.
+They're noise, and we can remove them.

 ### Worthwhile Comments